HL7/US-Core/input/pagecontent/screening-and-assessments.md

 - Mental/Cognitive Status

-This page documents how US Core Profiles can be used to represent these elements and the SDOH elements.{:.new-content}
+This page documents how US Core Profiles can be used to represent these elements and the SDOH elements.

 ### Purpose and Intent

 Screenings and Assessments aren't unique to social needs, and this page reflects the variety of instruments clinical systems may support.
-US Core Profiles along with a defined set of FHIR RESTful interactions are defined here, and formally in the profiles, to represent and access functional status, disability status, mental/cognitive Status, SDOH patient data.
+US Core Profiles along with a defined set of FHIR RESTful interactions are defined here, and formally in the profiles, to represent and access functional status, disability status, mental/cognitive status, and SDOH patient data.
 This is in contrast to the [SDOH Clinical Care](http://hl7.org/fhir/us/sdoh-clinicalcare/) HL7 Implementation Guide.
 The SDOH Clinical Care guide was developed by the [Gravity Project](https://hl7.org/gravity) and documents the orchestration of SDOH data capture and related interventions and how it is represented using FHIR.
 US Core Profiles span across use cases and thus are less constrained, but they form the backbone for the Clinical Care Profiles.
 Many of the additions to US Core Profiles to meet the SDOH data element requirements are based on the efforts by the Gravity led project.
 In the following sections the interrelation between the SDOH elements and how US Core represents them is summarized.